chinmayarvind23/AIvaluate/project-plan.md

 - Software will be documented in English.

 ## Summary milestone schedule
-Identify the major milestones in your solution and align them to the course timeline.
-In particular, what will you have ready to present and/or submit for the following deadlines?
-List the anticipated features you will have for each milestone, and we will help you scope things out in advance and along the way.
+In particular, what will you have ready to present and/or submit for the following deadlines? **List the anticipated features** you will have for each milestone, and we will help you scope things out in advance and along the way.
 Use the table below and just fill in the appropriate text to describe what you expect to submit for each deliverable.
 Use the placeholder text in there to guide you on the expected length of the deliverable descriptions.
 You may also use bullet points to clearly identify the features associated with each milestone (which means your table will be lengthier, but that’s okay).
-The dates are correct for the milestones.

 |  Milestone  | Deliverable |
 | :-------------: | ------------- |